rangle/ngCourse2/handout/migrate/ng-upgrade/bootstrap.md

 Once this is working the foundation is set for transitioning from Angular 1.x to Angular 2.
 It is important to note that the upgrade adapter's bootstrap mechanism is asynchronous.
 Additionally it's important to treat the upgrade adapter as a singleton.

-Bootstrap example:

-The following file creates an instance of `UpgradeAdapter`, and exports it.
+The following file creates an instance of `UpgradeAdapter` and exports it.
-Angular 2's adapter _must_ be a singleton.

 ```js
 // Angular 2 Vendor Import
 import {UpgradeAdapter} from '@angular/upgrade';